 Susannah Arabella Thrale (1770-1858) was the seventh of twelve children born to wealthy Streatham Brewer Henry Thrale and his wife Hester Lynch Salusbury .
 Of the twelve, only four daughters live to maturity: Hester Maria (known as Queeney), Susanna Arabella (known as Susan and Susette), Sophia and Cecilia Margaretta (known as Cecile and Cecy).

-Susannah would have been just nine years old when she travelled to Brighton with her parents and Fanny Burney in 1779.
-Burney writes that, "Mr [Jack] Fuller, a very intimate young friend of Mr Thrale, who is Captain of a Company belonging to [The Sussex militia], Dined with us."
-Frances Burney, Journals and Letters, Penguin, 2001, pp. 116.
-Read more about this meeting of Fuller, Burney and the Thrales here.
+Susannah would have been just nine years old when she travelled to Brighton with her parents and famed novelist and diarist Fanny Burney in 1779.
+Burney writes that, "Mr [Jack] Fuller, a very intimate young friend of Mr Thrale, who is Captain of a Company belonging to [The Sussex Militia], Dined with us."
+Frances Burney, Journals and Letters, Penguin, 2001, p.
+116. Read more about this meeting of Fuller, Burney and the Thrales here.

 Hester Thrale was a great diarist in her own right and a close friend of Dr. Samuel Johnson.
 Henry Thrale died on 4 April 1781 and three years later, Hester married Gabriel Mario Piozzi, her daughters' music teacher.
 This marriage was not accepted by Hester's family or her friends and caused many rifts.